Andrew Anderson (bowler): 2021: doubles success

 On March 14, 2021, Anderson won his third PBA Tour title (with partner Kris Prather) at the Roth-Holman PBA Doubles Championship.
 On June 18, 2021 (broadcast July 11), Anderson out-dueled 11 other pros to win the non-title PBA Strike Derby.

 2024: second doubles title and PBA League MVP

-In April of 2024, Anderson and partner Kris Prather won their second Roth-Holman doubles championship, giving Anderson his fourth PBA Tour title.
+In April 2024, Anderson and partner Kris Prather won their second Roth-Holman doubles championship, giving Anderson his fourth PBA Tour title.
 In June, Anderson was voted Most Valuable Player of the 2024 PBA Elite League regular season.
 Over the 14-week season (concurrently held with PBA title events), Anderson captained the Las Vegas High Rollers team and led them to a 10–4 record and the #1 seed for the Elias Cup final rounds in September.
 He ranked third in total strikes (47) and strike percentage (66.2%) while filling frames (strike or spare) 89.55% of the time.
 On September 17, 2024, Anderson led the Las Vegas High Rollers to a 3–1 win over the Portland Lumberjacks in the PBA Elite League Championship.
 He also won the finals MVP award.